ethereum-optimism/optimism-tutorial/getting-started/README.md

 1. You have [Node.js](https://nodejs.org/en/) running on your computer, as well as [yarn](https://classic.yarnpkg.com/lang/en/).
 1. You have `make` installed on your computer (you can verify this by running `which make` in the terminal).
-1. You have a Kovan Optimism address with enough funds on it.
-You can use this [faucet](https://kovan.optifaucet.com/) to get some free funds.
+1. You have a Goerli Optimism address with enough funds on it.
+You can use [these faucets](https://community.optimism.io/docs/useful-tools/faucets/) to get some free test funds.
 1. You have general understanding of smart contracts development.

 ### Instructions